ERDA to discuss theater plans, incentives for plant

 In addition to the theater land, the board will discuss incentives to recruit a plant that processes food waste and promises a $1.25 million investment initially with 10 jobs paying an average of $50,000.
 According to the meeting agenda, there is "potential growth to $90 million in investment and 200 jobs."

-The board will reconvene into special session, and take any necessary action from executive session.
+The board will reconvene into special session to take any necessary action from executive session.

 ERDA board also will hear reports on the micro-enterprise grant award and discuss Community Development Block Grant funding for the 2020-21 fiscal year, as well as discuss the annual performance review form completion and due date for ERDA Executive Director Lisa Powell.